neoforge-dev/starter/memory-bank/active-context.md

   - Improved sorting and pagination mechanisms
   - Enhanced text formatting for page information display
   - Ensured all tests pass by addressing whitespace normalization in tests
+- Successfully refactored the form-validation component to use standard class syntax
+  - Fixed error handling and validation logic
+  - Improved required field validation
+  - Ensured all tests pass
+- Successfully refactored the language-selector component to use standard class syntax
+  - Fixed event detail structure to match test expectations
+  - Implemented keyboard navigation for accessibility
+  - Updated class names to match test expectations
+  - Ensured all tests pass

 ## Next Steps

 1. Continue refactoring other components that use decorator syntax:
    - file-upload component
-   - form-validation component
-   - language-selector component
    - data-table component

 2. Address deprecation warnings for @open-wc/semantic-dom-diff in the test environment